 In response to the comments received, the sites were assessed afresh, using GIS and other location-specific information where available.
 Table 3.9 shows the criteria used.
 The detailed appraisal results were set out in each site's HELAA form (see Appendix B).
 The form includes information on:

-- Sustainability constraints, based on GIS information, the Strategic Flood Risk Assessment / Water Cycle Strategy, information from the District heritage officer and landscape officers, and information from the government's MAGIC website. - Deliverability and developability of each identified site (in terms of its suitability, availability and achievability) to determine when an identified site is realistically expected to be developed. - Potential quantity of development that could be delivered on each identified site. - Recommendations on how any constraints could be overcome
+- Sustainability constraints, based on GIS information, the Strategic Flood Risk Assessment / Water Cycle Strategy, information from the District heritage officer and landscape officers, and information from the government's MAGIC website. - Recommendations on how any constraints could be overcome